golang/proposal/design/56345-structured-logging.md

     Logger if there is none.

 func New(h Handler) *Logger
-    New creates a new Logger with the given Handler.
+    New creates a new Logger with the given non-nil Handler and a nil context.

 func With(args ...any) *Logger
     With calls Logger.With on the default logger.

 func (l *Logger) Context() context.Context
-    Context returns l's context.
+    Context returns l's context, which may be nil.

 func (l *Logger) Debug(msg string, args ...any)
-    Debug logs at DebugLevel.
+    Debug logs at LevelDebug.

 func (l *Logger) Enabled(level Level) bool
     Enabled reports whether l emits log records at the given level.

 func (l *Logger) Error(msg string, err error, args ...any)
-    Error logs at ErrorLevel.
-If err is non-nil, Error appends Any("err", err) to the list of attributes.
+    Error logs at LevelError.
+If err is non-nil, Error appends Any(ErrorKey, err) to the list of attributes.

 func (l *Logger) Handler() Handler
     Handler returns l's Handler.

 func (l *Logger) Info(msg string, args ...any)
-    Info logs at InfoLevel.
+    Info logs at LevelInfo.

 func (l *Logger) Log(level Level, msg string, args ...any)
     Log emits a log record with the current time and the given level and